Philadelphia Phillies

 Steve Carlton (1972-1986)

 The stoic and intimidating "Lefty" was one of the most dominant pitchers of his era.
-He is one of only four pitchers in history to win four Cy Young Awards, all of them with the Phillies.
+He is one of only four pitchers in history to win four Cy Young awards, all of them with the Phillies.
 His 1972 season, in which he won 27 games for a last-place team, is considered one of the greatest pitching feats ever.

 Chase Utley (2003-2015)